-As per the latest news, the new IIMs (established since 2010) are following some of the older IIMs like IIM-A, B, L, etc. and intend to replace the group discussion (GD) stage of their admissions with a Written Ability Test (WAT).
+As per the latest news, the new IIMs (established in 2010) are following some of the older IIMs like IIM-A, B, L, etc. and intend to replace the group discussion (GD) stage of their admissions with a Written Ability Test (WAT).

 They are also considering using a candidate’s score for the WAT taken by the older IIMs i.e. if a student has already appeared for the written tests of some of the older IIMs, s/he will not be required to take the WAT separately for the new IIMs.
 The personal interview is still as vital to the screening process, regardless of whether they be the newer or older IIMs.